Gut Microbiota Health and Wellbeing

 Gut health can be promoted by having an intake of prebiotics and probiotics (Boulange et al. 2016).

-Some examples of food sources of prebiotics can include:
+Food sources of prebiotics may include:

 (Monash University School of Medicine, Nursing and Health Sciences 2014)